orsonteodoro/oiledmachine-overlay/SECURITY.md

 0.01 (1%) for remediation which typically the vulnerabilities are difficult to fix or may have high complexity to exploit which translates to Grade B (80%) coverage in the model.
 Vulnerabilities less than 1% may be ignored for long periods of time and considered low risk of being exploited.
-Only Rust, Node, Electron based packages with scanned lock files will be evaluated for EPSS score.
+Rust, Node, Electron based packages with scanned lock files will be evaluated for EPSS score first.
+As a fallback, CVEs will be EPSS randomly evaluated.
 The highest EPSS scores get triaged first when the objective is to reduce the EPSS set to less than 5% score.
 Scores closest to 1 indicate that the vulnerability may be actively or likely exploited.

 In short for this overlay,